freohr/yet-another-glog-hack/intents.md

 ## Goals: What the intended style of play is

-This ruleset intends to create a specific kind of gameplay at the table: player-driven, campaign-length, low-heroic adventuring in an Points-of-Light fantasy open-world sandbox.
+This ruleset intends to create a specific kind of gameplay at the table: player-driven, campaign-length, low-heroic adventuring in a Points-of-Light fantasy open-world sandbox.

 Let's break down what each part of this means :

 * **Player-driven**
+    1. As opposed to GM-driven
-    1. There is no pre-planned narrative, expected story, or plots coming from the Referee/DM
+       1. There is no pre-planned narrative, expected story, or plots of any kind coming from the Referee/DM
        2. Players need to have goals of their own, and can and will change them, fulfill them, abandon them, and discover other goals during the campaign.
+       3. The Referee is only here to be an neutral arbiter of the rules and the environment, not a facilitator of the Narrative.
+    2. As opposed to Character-driven
+       1. This game is intended to be played as player skill against a verisimilar, power-unbalanced but fair world, represented through the Referee.
+       2. Character Personal Arcs, character motivations, etc. are not the focus of the campaign, i.e. "This is what my character would do", be it thought reasonably or said defensively, is a mindset to be avoided in the kind of gameplay this game wants to provide.
 * **Campaign-length**:
     1. A game supported by this ruleset is intended to take place over multiple sessions, during which PCs will interact with different parts of the world, and evolve according to the will and intents of the Players.
 * **low-heroic**: